Greytiger23/alx-low_level_programming/0x00-hello_world/README.md

-writing a script that runs a c file through the processor
+compling a c file that does not link